stella-emu/stella/docs/R77_readme.txt

 TODOs:
-- convert into HTML
-- maybe display inside a R77 specific help dialog (from Command dialog)
 - check if Command dialog and Settings shoud use the same button (16:9,4:3)
 - explain Command and Settings dialog
 - explain Power-on options dialog (or refer to Stella User's Guide)